debarghano1/debarghano1.github.io/README.md

-## Hi, this is Deb Argha, Mechanical Design aspirant!
+## Hi, this is Deb Argha, Mechanical Design and Web Development aspirant!

 You can use the [editor on GitHub](https://github.com/debarghano1/debarghano1.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.